aws/amazon-ecs-agent/README.md

 ### Standalone (on Windows)

-The Amazon ECS Container Agent may be built by typing `go build -o amazon-ecs-agent.exe ./agent`.
+The Amazon ECS Container Agent may be built by invoking `scripts\build_agent.ps1`

 ### Scripts (on Windows)